ThoughtWorksInc/AS101-4-workshop/README.md

 /Users/willvk/source/sample-flask-application
 ```

 We can then download and run an install script to load the Talisman binaries for our specific Operating System.
-At the prompt for what local repositories to add the hook to, enter the path `/tmp`.
+At the prompt for what local repositories to add the hook to, enter the path listed by `pwd` above for your repository.
 This will prevent it installing Talisman for all the repositories under your home path.

 ```
 curl --silent  https://raw.githubusercontent.com/thoughtworks/talisman/master/global_install_scripts/install.bash > /tmp/install_talisman.bash && /bin/bash /tmp/install_talisman.bash